Customer Experience Strategy: A Complete Playbook

 Every product design process starts with the question, “Who are we designing for?”
 Turns out, it's a great starting point for your CX strategy as well.

-To chalk out an airtight CX plan, start by understanding your users.
-Every persona will have different needs and use cases.
+To chalk out an airtight CX plan, I recommend starting with an empathy map to understand your users.
+Each persona will have different needs and use cases.
 An in-depth assessment of these personas will reveal their desires, fears, and expectations.
-This is where an empathy map can do wonders.

 Conduct user interviews, listening sessions, and surveys to get a pulse of different personas.
 Translate your research inputs into the empathy map canvas.

-The insights derived from empathy mapping can help in identifying and prioritizing user needs.
-Create cross-functional workflows for the design, product, and customer success teams to collaborate on using these insights to improve the CX.
+Best for: The insights derived from empathy mapping can help in identifying and prioritizing user needs.
+I suggest creating cross-functional workflows for the design, product, and customer success teams to collaborate on using these insights to improve the CX.

 2. Review your customer journey map and identify user needs.